threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 - Maybe (eventually) more easy than having to code all from scratch, more primitive constructs available.
 - The language they use and how they get to redundancy is very cool.
 - They have a lot of money, they should be able to create awareness.
+- Their servers run as "canisters" in autonomous mode, giving a lot of power to the developer.

 #### Disadvantages

 - Slow, they are talking ms to get info, seconds for updating data.
+In a datacenter context this is very slow.
+DFinity has been designed to operate on internet scale but makes it slow for more higher performance situations.
 - Limited in features, it will take long time to change everything and cost massive amount of investment to get everyone to change their programming habits.
 - No good storage paradigms, potentially needs other blockchain technologies to complement leading to performance loss and more complexity.
 - Protocol driven architectures lead to less security, hackers have more visibility than a true peer2peer system with no blockchain.